Alan-eMartin/ello-trello-clone/README.md

 ### Description

-A Trello clone and task management app built to practice React-Redux and learn React Drag and Drop.
+A Trello clone and task management app built to practice React-Redux and learn beautiful DnD, and the MERN stack.
+User will be able to login and create and save lists/ reorder items and order of lists via drag and drop.

 ### MVP

 - Use Redux for state-management
 - Allow user to use drag and drop to move cards and lists
-- User can create/delete existing lists and cards
 - Use only React functional components and React Hooks
 - integrate auth
 - integrate back-end with Nodejs, Express, Mongoose and mongoDB
-- Allow users to create new lists/cards, and delete  lists/cards.
+- Allow users to create new lists/cards, and delete  lists/cards via POST, DELETE, PATCH etc.

 ### Stretch Goals